EventsTraining ResourcesSeptember 10, 2024

 15:00-15:45 Session V – Emerging Human Rights Challenges and Implications for Future Legal Practice

 In this session, leading experts will explore evolving and emerging human rights challenges and how these might impact and shape the work and approaches of legal professionals in the future, including: freedom of expression, protest rights and arbitrary detention; artificial intelligence and digital privacy; sustainability, climate change and extreme poverty; and persistent gender discrimination and violence against women and LGBTQ+ communities.
 Speakers will examine how traditional human rights frameworks are being tested and the necessity for innovative legal approaches, and will share their experiences and practical strategies that early career lawyers can use to adapt and respond effectively to a changing legal landscape.
-This session will be chaired by TBC, with panel speakers to include Harj Narulla, Barrister in climate law and litigation, Doughty Street Chambers; Dr Felicity Gerry KC, International King’s Counsel, Libertas Chambers; Vicki Prais, Human Rights Lawyer & Academic, HRLA Executive Committee; and Dr Debra Long, International Human Rights Policy Manager, The Law Society.
+This session will be chaired by Lui Asquith, Vice Chair of HRLA, with speakers to include Harj Narulla, Barrister in climate law and litigation, Doughty Street Chambers; Dr Felicity Gerry KC, International King’s Counsel, Libertas Chambers; Vicki Prais, Human Rights Lawyer & Academic, HRLA Executive Committee; and Dr Debra Long, International Human Rights Policy Manager, The Law Society.

 15:45-16:00 Closing Remarks